-Trout have always been the fish that people have loved to catch.
+Trout has always been the fish that people have loved to catch.
 Whether you are fishing for fun or fishing for food, there is something about catching a trout that makes it special.
 It’s not just the taste of fresh trout, but also being part of the natural process.
 And now with so many different types of trout, it’s easy to find one that fits your needs and preferences.

 On the other hand, salmon is seen as a luxury fish.
-They’re expensive and wild caught salmon are considered a delicacy because they’re often caught using professional equipment like nets and commercial fishing boats.
+They’re expensive and wild-caught salmon are considered a delicacy because they’re often caught using professional equipment like nets and commercial fishing boats.
 With their higher value, they are usually thought of as a higher quality fish on the menu at restaurants.

 Trout vs. Salmon Taste

 In general, the taste of salmon is more robust than trout.
 Salmon also has a rich and fatty texture that makes it popular in sushi.
 Pinpointing the taste of salmon depends on which salmon species you’re cooking.

 - King (chinook) salmon: King salmon is often the most expensive salmon species you can buy.
 The Ora King salmon – which sells for about $30 per pound – has been called the “wagyu beef of the seafood world.”
 King salmon have a rich texture and are high in fat with impressively marbled meat.